Void Linux Installation Guide with Disk Encryption (except boot), Btrfs, rEFInd

 System Installation

-Choose a official mirror close to you, and run this accordingly 6:
+Choose an official mirror close to you, and run this accordingly 6:

 REPO=https://repo-default.voidlinux.org/current